MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 <br>
 <br>

-After the refinement cycles have completed, a new model will be obtained, which **will** require re-calculation of the molecular wavefunction.
+After the refinement cycles have completed, a new structure model will be obtained.
+This **will** require re-calculation of the molecular wavefunction before proceeding to further refinement because the geometry of the structure will have changed, affecting the electron density distribution.
 The three steps above need to be repeated until there is no more change and the model has completely settled.
-This process can be automatized with the **Iterative** switch.
+This process can be automated with the **Iterative** switch.
 This procedure is called *rigid body fitting*.
 <br>
 <br>
 If multiple CPUs are to be used, the proper MPI must be installed.
 For Windows users, MS-MPI version 10 or higher is needed, while for Linux users, openMPI version 4 or higher is required.
 MacOS users will need to refer to Homebrew and install the appropriate versions of openMPI.
 The mpiexec(.exe) must be found in the PATH, either through Settings or Environment Variables.